ubiquitous-projects/ubiquitous-projects/readme.md

 ## Connect with Us

-Feel free to reach out to Michael K Macharia, the creator of and main contributor to Ubiquitous Projects, through his [GitHub](https://www.github.com/michaelkmacharia) account or [Email](michaelkmacharia@gmail.com) address.
+Feel free to reach out to **Michael K Macharia**, the creator of and main contributor to Ubiquitous Projects, through his [GitHub](https://www.github.com/michaelkmacharia) account or [Email](michaelkmacharia@gmail.com) address.